musoapp-com-au/hello-muso/README.md

 # Getting Started

-Just clone this repo into your own workspace.
+Just fork this repo into your own account.
 When you're ready to submit, just send us a PR

 # FAQ